We Broke the Rules: Cultural influence

 Bachata music developed in the Dominican Republic during the 1960s and 1970s.
 It was a regional music primarily performed and heard by lower class males.
 The style is traditionally performed using acoustic guitars, bongos, and maracas.
 In the article review published in January 2005 called "Bachata: Music of the People", there is an important observation of the similarities between bachata and the blues.
 The article states: "Some have described Bachata music as the Dominican equivalent of blues music in the U.S. Both styles of music came out of struggling communities and gradually gained acceptance among middle and even upper classes."
 The album Bachata Rosa, released on December 11, 1990, by Juan Luis Guerra, marked the beginning of a new acceptance of bachata among the middle and high socio-economical classes.
 Almost ten years later, with the release of We Broke the Rules, Bachata became as internationally famous as merengue and even salsa.
 Despite Guerra's efforts, most Dominicans still thought of Bachata as music for illiterate, poor people from the rural areas of the Dominican Republic.
 Bachata also carried the stigma of being the preferred music in brothels, colmados, and cabarets, a connotation that kept bachata in the lowest level of all music genres in the Dominican Republic.
 In "Bachata", Deborah Pacini Hernandez describes bachata as "the blacksheep of the country's music business".
 Aventura helped change the general opinion about bachata because as young and "hip" New Yorkers, they did not fit the stereotype of bachateros but embraced the genre and identified themselves with it anyway.
 Along with Monchy & Alexandra, Aventura put a fresh face on the genre and revitalized it.
 Besides altering bachata's sound, Aventura also changed its image.
 Aventura also influenced a new generation of urban bachateros, such as Prince Royce, Toby love, Xtreme, and Carlos y Alejandra, who sing, dress, and play in a similar style as Aventura.

 Singles

-While "Obsesión" is seen as the only single from this album there were actually four singles that supported it.
+While "Obsesión" is seen as the only single from this album, there were actually four singles that supported it.
 The other three were "Todavía Me Amas", "Amor De Madre", and "Enséñame A Olvidar".
 The story behind these singles is that they were leaked before it was ever released.
 Romeo Santos explained in the documentary Romeo Santos: King of Bachata that the group had recorded a few songs for the second album.
 He gave a few friends copies of the songs.
-Some how the songs were leaked and then the songs started to expanded, especially the song "Obsesión".
+Somehow the songs were leaked and then they started to expand, especially the song "Obsesión".
 He also mentioned this in an interview with the Breakfast Club.
 However, he claimed that he and the other members of the group had leaked it themselves without the record label's permission.